Gallbladder ghost triad is a term used on ultrasound studies when there is a combination of three gallbladder features on biliary atresia:

 Hemochromatosis is an iron overload disorder characterized by a progressive increase in total body iron stores and deposition of iron in some non-reticuloendothelial system (RES) body organs which results in some instances in organ dysfunction.

 This article focus on the general principles of he...

 Hemorrhagic cholecystitis refers to an inflammatory process of the gallbladder, complicated by hemorrhage into the lumen.

 The presenting features may mimic non-hemorrhagic acute cholecystitis, with right upper quadrant pain being a dominant feature.
 If the blood is passe...

-Hemorrhagic pancreatitis is a possible uncommon complication that can occur with pancreatitis and is characterized by bleeding within or around the pancreas.
-It is usually considered a late sequela of acute pancreatitis.
+Hemorrhagic pancreatitis is characterized by bleeding within or around the pancreas, and is usually considered a late sequela of acute pancreatitis.

 HELLP syndrome is a pregnancy-related condition and is an abbreviation for:

 elevated liver enzymes and